n4n0GH/0xchan-frontend/README.md

 The interface is made with VueJS, so you should also check out their documentation as well if you want to change things in this codebase.

 ## TODO
-- [ ] Modify new thread input to also function as reply input
-- [ ] Re-Scrape content deep to get full threads and be able to simulate the JSON parsing properly in it's entirety before Sergey eats all the big macs
 - [ ] Create pagination for board view
 - [ ] Create catalog view for each board
+- [ ] Live update for custom style in settings
+- [ ] Modify new thread input to also function as reply input
-- [ ] Cache IPFS returns to minimize load times and prevent double-fetching
+- [ ] Cache IPFS returns (media + text) to minimize load times and prevent double-fetching
 - [ ] Sort Boardlist by single, double and tripple chars, then by alphabet for each
 - [ ] Have 'reply' input open up on clicking either the (you) button or the post number (imitate functionality of 4chan)
 - [ ] Make 'reply' a z-index 9999999 floating and draggable element